Ebenezer-Raphael/Stats-Preview-Card-Component/README.md

 }
 ```

-### Continued development

-I hope to make it possible to view the optimal layout depending on the device's screen size!

 ### Useful resources

 - [HTML & CSS: Design and Build Web Sites - Book by Jon Duckett](https://www.htmlandcssbook.com/) - This helped me to address minor issues in my code and I will use it going forward.